ppbrown/fluxcd-public-demo/README.md

 ## 3. ...
 Profit!

 Okay, just kidding.
-But putting something here temporarily.
-FYI, I'm not done with the backend, so the above steps DO NOT DO ANYTHING YET.
+The above steps DO NOT DO ANYTHING USEFUL YET.

-But in theory, they will in the near future.
+But they do actually show you a "working" FluxCD setup.
+The following diagnostic command DOES work:

+    $ flux get kustomizations

+    NAME            REVISION                SUSPENDED       READY   MESSAGE
+    demo-cluster    main@sha1:4a72b38e      False           True    Applied revision: main@sha1:4a72b38e